Frisco-Networking-Workshop/community/CONTRIBUTE.md

 To contribute to the ideas you can either add your own or add on to what is already being discussed.

 When adding your own start with a head tag "#" and then ">" for a short description.
 Everything else goes below.

+Make changes in a new branch and submit as PR.